Abdallah-Alqiran/Abdallah-Alqiran.github.io/README.md

 ---

 ## About
-I'm a second-year **Computer Science student** passionate about mobile app development and technology.
+I'm a **Computer Science student** passionate about mobile app development and technology.

 Currently focusing on **Android development** with Kotlin, I also **mentor at SVU University**, helping students improve problem-solving skills.
-I'm enrolled in the **Mobile Development** track at the Digital Egypt Pioneers Initiative (DEPI), where I expand my expertise in Android development, Kotlin, and Jetpack Compose.
+I'm enrolled in the **Mobile Development** track at the Digital Egypt Pioneers Initiative (DEPI), where I expand my expertise in Android development, Kotlin, and Jetpack Compose with knowledge about MVVM, Clean Architecture, Dependency Injection, Design Patterns.

-Alongside academics, I work on personal projects and collaborate on our DEPI graduation project to continually refine my skills
+Alongside academics, I work on personal projects and collaborate on our DEPI graduation project to continually refine my skills.

 ---

 ## Education
-- **BSc in Computer Science**, South Valley University (2024-2027)
+- **BSc in Computer Science**, South Valley University (Qena University) (2024-2027)
-- **Digital Egypt Pioneers (DEPI)**: Android Development Track & Soft Skills
+- **Digital Egypt Pioneers (DEPI)**: Mobile Development Track & Soft Skills

 ---
 ## Experience